nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 * Real-time trade: Like bidding sites for online advertising and stock exchange markets are more and more driven by software algorithms.
 Knowing this you must be a fool if you take part on a stock exchange market without the power these automated machine learning driven systems have.
 You will never earn anything...

 * Banking and credit services: More and more banks and large financial companies are using their data to get more profit out of existing customers.
-Based on a smart combination of banking data and financial transaction data, your bank will know better than you can image how to make even more profit from their customers.
+Based on a smart combination of banking data and financial transaction data, your bank knows better than you can imagine how to make even more profit from their customers.

 Marketing
 ^^^^^^^^^^^